AngleSideAngle/Cabbage/README.md

 ### clarifications
 - person b may be cabbaged by person a if and only if the last thing person a said was person b's name.
-- the game is not based on sentences, but

 ## examples
 ### cabbage